-- All men and women aged 60-74 are invited to carry out an FOB (faecal occult blood) test at home.
-They're sent the home test kit every two years through the post, until they reach the age of 74.
+- faecal occult blood (FOB) test – all men and women aged 60 to 74 are invited to carry out an FOB test at home.
+They're sent the home test kit every two years through the post until they reach the age of 74.
 The FOB test checks for the presence of blood in a stool sample, which could be an early sign of bowel cancer.

-- An additional one-off test called bowel scope screening is gradually being introduced in England.
-This is offered to men and women at the age of 55.
-As of March 2015, about two thirds of screening centres were beginning to offer this test to 55 year olds.
-It involves a doctor or nurse using a thin flexible instrument to look inside the lower part of the bowel and remove any small growths, called polyps, that could eventually turn into cancer.
+- bowel scope screening – this additional one-off test is being gradually introduced in England.
+It is offered to men and women at the age of 55.
+As of March 2015, about two-thirds of screening centres were beginning to offer this test to 55-year-olds.
+It involves a doctor or nurse using a thin, flexible instrument to look inside the lower part of the bowel and remove any small growths called polyps, which could eventually turn into cancer.

-Screening plays an important part in the fight against bowel cancer because it can help detect bowel cancer before it causes obvious symptoms, which increases the chances of surviving the condition.
+Screening plays an important part in the fight against bowel cancer as it can help detect bowel cancer before it causes obvious symptoms, which increases the chances of people surviving the condition.

 Read more about screening for bowel cancer.

 Treatment and outlook